Judge blocks Penguin Random House from buying rival Simon & Schuster

 Horror author Stephen King testified on behalf of the Biden administration in August trial

-A federal judge has blocked America’s biggest publisher Penguin Random House from buying rival Simon & Schuster following a high-profile trial earlier this year.
+A federal judge has blocked America’s biggest publisher Penguin Random House from buying “Big Five” rival Simon & Schuster following a high-profile trial earlier this year.

 Judge Florence Pan of the United States District Court for the District of Columbia, sided with the Justice Department’s claims that the merger of the two companies could “substantially” harm competition in the US book market.